 - Is your TwiML URL or Application SID responding as intended?

-- Are you (or a caller) experiencing issues with choppy, delayed, or missing audio?
+- Are you (or a caller) experiencing any audio quality issues?

 A record doesn't exist for the call: If you don't see a record for the call in question, then you'll need to troubleshoot why Twilio isn't registering the call request.
 For full details, please see the corresponding article: